Together in Christ: 'Not Everything Is Good for You' — 1 Corinthians 6:12-14

 Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral [7] nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 [8]

-Jesus' followers have always comprised people who once lived in sin — all kinds of sin.
+Jesus' followers have always been people who once lived in all kinds of sin.
 As they have come to Christ, they have sought to live in holy ways, honoring loving God with all their heart (emotions), soul (their life force), mind (intellect), and strength (physical bodies).
 [9] The Holy Spirit empowered them — and empowers us today — to overcome these sins and put them in our past while transforming us to become more and more like Christ.
 [10] As we are transformed, we await the return of Christ and the redemption of our body [11] — the time when we are given our new, immortal bodies we will have with Jesus, and those who belong to Him, forever.
 [11]

 [1] See both of our set of related readings — 1 Corinthians 15 and 1 Thessalonians 4.